 Gijón: Comisaría de Policía - C/ Plaza padre Máximo González s/n.
 33212 Gijón.

 Avilés : Comisaría de Policía - C/ Río San Martín, 2.
 33400 Avilés

 For scholarship students:

-It is compulsory that the following documentation is sent to the Office of the Vice-Rector for Internationalization and Postgraduate Studies:
+It is compulsory that the following documentation is sent to the Office of the Vice-Rector for Internationalisation and Postgraduate Studies: